awcodes/pounce/README.md

 ### Slide Overs

 By default, all modals are standard pop-up modals.
 If you wish to use a slide over modal you can set the `getSlideDirection` method to one of the `SlideDirection` enum cases.
+See [the SlideDirection enum](https://github.com/awcodes/pounce/blob/main/src/Enums/SlideDirection.php) for all available options.
 This can also be set globally in the config file.

 ```php
 use Awcodes\Pounce\Enums\SlideDirection;